Workload Automation Blog IT Operations Blog

 Organizations continually seek to improve cost and efficiency as they scale.
 SOAPs hold the promise of delivering on those improvements with predictability and reliability.

 Traditional job scheduling and workload automation tools have failed to keep pace with the speed and complexity of digital business.
-Gartner predicts that “through 2024, 80% of organizations using workload automation tools will switch to SOAPs to orchestrate cloud-based workloads.”*
+Gartner predicts that “By year-end 2025, 80% of organizations currently delivering workload automation will be using SOAPs to orchestrate workloads across IT and business domains.” ”*

 While tactical IT automation met the near-term needs for reducing manual effort and its associated errors and costs, SOAPs go beyond this minimum to orchestrating much more complicated event-driven workflows both inside and outside of IT.